madysondesigns/md-hugo/content/about.md

 I designed compelling visuals to tell brand stories across marketing, advertising, and product channels.
 I have worked on print, web, branding, and e-commerce projects for business, education, and non-profit clients.

+{{< figure class="portfolio-figure" src="/img/sarah-old-office.jpg" title="A typical day of work.
+Definitely not trying to ignore the photographer." alt="Me, working away" >}}

 ## What Drives Me

 ### Solving Problems

 I'm curious, ambitious, and passionate.
 I'm all about diving in head first to a tough challenge, and learning everything I can to help me come up with a solution.